The 8 triangle matchstick puzzle

 You may call this type of stick as a FREE STICK, removal of which does not disturb the rest of the figure except reducing number of triangles by 1.

-Knowing now what you should look for, it does not take much time to identify two sticks each of which satisfies the specific requirements and gives you the solution as shown in the figure below.
+With the awareness of what to look for, it does not take much time to identify two sticks each of which satisfies the specific requirements.
+This gives you the solution, as shown in the figure.

 This is your first solution.
 By removing two check-marked sticks you have reduced the number of triangles cleanly to 6 as is required.